 If you’re a small business owner or solopreneur, this book had principles in it that can literally change your life and change your business and I mean that.
 Getting your finances in order and getting your money on your side is such a huge step and it was a big foundational step for me.
 I want to make sure that that’s clear.
 The reason I love the book is because it helped me experience profit and put Profit First, just like in the name.

-We get into business with sort of the opposite as our goal, but often times and you may get into business for other reasons, but that’s
+We get into business with sort of the opposite as our goal.
+Often times and you may get into business for other reasons too, but that’s

 So that’s the reality of where we’re at when we start the book.
-The solution that Mike comes across and I see this in other books that have been life-changers for me is that we have to change our habits.
-Mike talks about confronting reality about the change has to come from you and the habits you make.
+The solution that Mike puts across, and I see this in other books that have been life-changers for me, is that we have to change our habits.
+Mike talks about confronting the reality that the change has to come from you and the habits you make.
 There are four aspects that go into that, and I encourage you to request a free copy and read this chapter.
 I believe it’s chapter two.
 Really read chapter one and two, because one sets the stage, but chapter two talks about, first of all, the small plates principals, and I love this.

 Profit First, in its simplicity, in its core is the envelope system, but for your business.
 I had already read Dave Ramsey’s book, The Total Money Make Over.
 It’s about personal finance, getting out of debt, and it talks about the envelope system.
 Mike Michalowicz calls it breaking down into the small plates in Profit First.
 So that’s the third aspect, applying that principle to your business.